 Admin API Audit (Node.js Example)

-For a proper programmatic audit, use the Admin API to measure metafield value size in bytes:
+For a proper programmatic audit, use the Admin API to measure metafield value size in exact bytes (128KB = 131,072 bytes):

 Step 2: Migrate With Intent